Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 **View Model** &mdash; Transforms Model data into values that can be displayed on a View.
 Sits between the View Controller and Model.
 Can be a `class` or `struct`,  but it is *typically a class* so that references of the same instance can be passed around in code.

-### The ViewModel

-but also the Mediator, represented as the View Model.

 ### Problem(s) Solved